stuartellis/sve-personal-website/content/articles/python-semantic-release-gitlab.md

 +++
-title = "Python Semantic Release with GitLab" slug = "python-semantic-release-gitlab" date = "2025-12-30T00:53:00+00:00"
-description = "Python Semantic Release with GitLab" draft = true categories = ["programming", "python"] tags = ["automation", "python"]
+title = "Using Python Semantic Release with GitLab" slug = "python-semantic-release-gitlab" date = "2026-05-27T22:24:00+01:00" description = "Python Semantic Release with GitLab" categories = ["programming", "python"] tags = ["automation", "python"]
 +++

-[Python Semantic Release](https://python-semantic-release.readthedocs.io/en/stable/) enables you to automate the release of Python projects.
-By default, it assumes that you are hosting your project on GitHub.
+[Python Semantic Release](https://python-semantic-release.readthedocs.io/en/stable/) enables you to automate the release of software projects.
+This can include projects do not use Python.
+By default, Python Semantic Release assumes that you are hosting your project on GitHub.
+This article explains how to set up Python Semantic Release to work with GitLab projects.

 ## Set Up

-To use Python Semantic Release with GitLab, you will need:

-- A Personal Access Token with the appropriate permissions
-- A GitLab project with _Allow Git push requests to the repository_ enabled in _Settings > CI/CD > Job token permissions_.
+You will need these files in the GitLab project:

-- A `.gitlab-ci.yml` file in the root directory of the project.
+- _CI Pipeline configuration:_ A `.gitlab-ci.yml` file in the root directory of the project.
 See below for an example.
-- A `releaserc.toml` file in the root directory of the project.
+- _Python Semantic Release configuration:_ A `pyproject.toml` or `releaserc.toml` file in the root directory of the project.
 See below for an example.

-> Avoid using a `pyproject.toml` file to configure Python Semantic Release.
-It can significantly extend the length of this file.
+- _Changelog:_ A `CHANGELOG.md` file in the root directory of the project.
+Create this as an empty file, because Python Semantic Release maintains the contents of this file.

+> Use a `releaserc.toml` file for projects that do not have a `pyproject.toml` file.

+The GitLab project must have _Allow Git push requests to the repository_ enabled in _Settings > CI/CD > Job token permissions_.

+If you are using a free GitLab account, then you will also need to set up a Personal Access Token that Python Semantic Release can use.
+See the next section for details.

 ## Using Personal Access Tokens

-Python Semantic Release must use a token that has a Maintainer role and these permissions:
+Python Semantic Release must use a GitLab token to carry out operations on the project repositories.
+If you are using a free GitLab account, then you will need to set up a Personal Access Token that Python Semantic Release can use.

+Use a legacy personal access token.
+This must be attached to user account with the _Maintainer_ role for the project, and the API token itself must have these permissions:

 - api
 - read_repository
 - write_repository

+> If you cannot automate the rotation of this token you must give it an expiration date that is long enough for you to manage manual rotations.

-Register this token as a CI variable with the name _GITLAB_TOKEN_.
-Set the variable as _Protected_, _Masked_ and _Expanded_.
+Register this access token as a CI variable.
+Set the CI variable as _Protected_, _Masked_ and _Expanded_.
+By default, Python Semantic Release reads the environment variable _GITLAB_TOKEN_ to get an access token.

 ## Example .gitlab-ci.yml for GitLab

-This `.gitlab-ci.yml` file runs Python Semantic Release:
+This `.gitlab-ci.yml` file runs Python Semantic Release, using the configuration from the `releaserc.toml` file:

 ```yaml
 ---